KONFeature/KONFeature.github.io/src/content/articles/frak/wallet-devx-revolution.md

 ---
-title: "The DevX Revolution: Migrating Frak Wallet to TanStack Start & Rolldown"
+title: "The DevX Revolution: How We Cut Build Times by 10x at Frak"
 date: 2025-11-20T10:00:00Z
 draft: false
-subtitle: "How we cut build times by 10x"
+subtitle: "From Next.js to TanStack Start, Rollup to Rolldown, and 5-minute builds to 30 seconds"
 category: "devops"
-tags: ["DevX", "Rolldown", "Vite", "TanStack Start", "Vitest", "Performance"]
+tags: ["DevX", "Rolldown", "Vite", "TanStack Start", "Vitest", "Performance", "Monorepo"]
 icon: "rocket"
 iconColor: "text-red-500"
-description: "A technical retrospective on migrating the Frak Wallet from Next.js to TanStack Start, adopting Rolldown for lightning-fast builds, and unifying our entire monorepo stack."
+description: "A technical deep-dive into migrating our entire monorepo from Next.js to TanStack Start, adopting Rolldown across the stack, unifying on Vitest, and achieving a complete deployment pipeline in under 4 minutes."
 githubUrl: "https://github.com/frak-id/wallet"
 group: "frak"
 ---

 In software development, speed is a feature—not just for the end user, but for the developer.
 A slow CI pipeline or a sluggish hot module replacement (HMR) loop kills flow states and slows down innovation.

 At Frak, we recently undertook a massive architectural migration to achieve state-of-the-art Developer Experience (DevX).
-We moved from a standard Next.js setup to a bleeding-edge stack powered by **TanStack Start (React Router v7)**, **Rolldown**, and **Vitest**.
+We migrated our business dashboard from Next.js to **TanStack Start**, unified all routing on **TanStack Router**, adopted **Rolldown** for blazing-fast builds, moved our entire test suite to **Vitest**, and rebuilt our SDK pipeline with **tsdown**.

+The result?
+Our business app build time dropped from **5 minutes to under 30 seconds**.
+Our complete deployment pipeline—including backend, 3 frontends, and all SDKs—now completes in **4 minutes**.
+And our 3,119 unit tests execute in **42 seconds**.

-Here is how we overhauled our stack to make our tooling scream.
+Here's how we overhauled our stack to make our tooling scream.

-## 1. Goodbye Next.js, Hello TanStack Start
+## 1. Business Dashboard: From Next.js to TanStack Start + Nitro

-We migrated our primary wallet application from Next.js to **TanStack Start** (now integrated into React Router v7).
-While Next.js is powerful, we found its "magic" often got in the way of the granular control we needed for an embedded wallet that lives in an iframe.

-### Type-Safe Routing
+Our primary business dashboard was built on Next.js, deployed to AWS Lambda via SST and OpenNext.
+While this setup worked, it had significant pain points:

+- **Build times**: 5+ minutes per deployment
+- **Vendor lock-in**: Tied to AWS Lambda and OpenNext's abstractions
+- **Limited control**: Next.js's "magic" made it hard to customize SSR behavior
+- **Deployment complexity**: SST + OpenNext added layers of indirection

+We migrated to **TanStack Start** with **Nitro** handling the SSR layer.
+This was a breath of fresh air:

+- **Build time**: Down from 5 minutes to **under 30 seconds** (10x improvement)
+- **DevX**: TanStack Start's explicit, type-safe routing is cleaner and more intuitive than Next.js's file-based conventions
+- **Deployment flexibility**: Nitro compiles to a portable format we can run anywhere—no vendor lock-in
+- **Infrastructure control**: We now deploy the business app to our existing Kubernetes cluster via Docker, alongside our backend

+The mental model is simpler, the builds are faster, and we have complete control over hosting.

+## 2. Routing Unification: Everything on TanStack Router

+We had a fragmented routing landscape: some apps used React Router v7, others used file-based routing.
+We unified everything on **TanStack Router** across:

+- `apps/wallet` (user wallet, embedded in iframes)
+- `apps/listener` (iframe communication layer)
+- `apps/dashboard-admin` (internal admin tools)
+- `example/` projects (SDK showcases)

+### Why TanStack Router?

-One of the biggest wins was the type-safe routing system.
-Instead of file-system conventions that are checked at runtime, we define our routes explicitly.
+TanStack Router gives us **compile-time type safety** for routes, params, and loaders.
+Instead of file-system conventions checked at runtime, we define routes explicitly:

 ```typescript
 // app/routes.ts